 - 1. the ability to choose and perform pieces as prescribed in the repertoire, with accuracy and musicality.
-The principal area of study is the technical mastery of the instrument, which might include fingering, breath control, tone control, articulation, intonation, tonal variety and/or consistency, accuracy, dexterity, tempo and dynamics. - 2. increasing evidence of a sense of musicality and emerging musical personality as the grades progress. - 3. familiarity with notation appropriate to the grade. - 4. increasing ability to communicate effectively to the listener as the grades progress.
+The principal area of study is the technical mastery of the instrument, which might include fingering, breath control, tone control, articulation, intonation, tonal variety and/or consistency, accuracy, dexterity, tempo and dynamics. - 2. increasing evidence of a sense of musicality, stylistic and improvisational skill, and an emerging musical personality as the grades progress. - 3. familiarity with notation appropriate to the grade. - 4. increasing ability to communicate effectively to the listener as the grades progress.